iZeaoGamer/Zector/major.md

 * setKeys() - Just to be safe.
 May remove this if no other plugins are using this function.

 - Floating texts now update live upon opening crate.
 - Added duels system to the server!
 How it works?
 You can duel a player, just by using /duel ask <player>.
-To accept a duel, you can type /duel accept <player>.
-To deny a duel, type: /duel deny <player>.
+To accept a duel, you can type /duel accept [player].
+To deny a duel, type: /duel deny [player]
 - Added a 10 seconds countdown before the game starts.
 It comes up with awesome messages as the title.
-Example: 10 To 8 seconds: Duel against <player>, 7 - 6 seconds: Good luck.
+Example: 10 To 8 seconds: Duel against [player], 7 - 6 seconds: Good luck.
 And the countdown timer from 5-0 seconds.
 - Countdown timers can no longer be broken if a player leaves the game.
 Instead, it’ll teleport the winning player to spawn.
 The player can win in two ways.
 1. By killing the other player in a duel.
 2. By the other player quitting the game, making you the prime winner.